Graham Hills Building: General Characteristics

-The building itself is divided into four independent, unconnected wings which forces students to leave and re-enter the building from another side in order to access one of the other wings. - this layout dated back to the Marland House era when non-GPO/BT tenants of the building needed to be segregated from the rest.
+The building itself is divided into four independent, unconnected wings which forces students to leave and re-enter the building from another side to access one of the other wings. – this layout dated back to the Marland House era when non-GPO/BT tenants of the building needed to be segregated from the rest.
 There is a central circulation space in the heart of the building which joined all four wings together, which was taken out of use for many years.
 The primary use of the building is for use in tutorials due to the large number of small rooms which are ideal for small groups of students.
-The small rooms are able to seat around 10 - 15 students which encourages learning in group and allows for more individual attention from tutors.
+The small rooms are able to seat around 10 – 15 students which encourages learning in group and allows for more individual attention from tutors.
 That being said, several lectures of moderate student sizes are being held in The Graham Hills building, most notably ones organized by the faculty of Business and Administration.
 The designated lecture halls in Graham Hills can hold up to three hundred students each.
 The building also contains several computer labs in which many online tests are held and provides facilities for students to complete assignments which require the use of computers.
 The labs are often used by the business school to hold its first year tests.

 The building was originally constructed with eight lifts serving all nine levels, one for each of the Richmond Street and 50 George Street wings, two serving the east wing (40 George Street) and a group of four in the centre of the building which serve all wings.
 The building is not for any department in particular, instead it is used by a variety of academic service departments with labs for electrical engineers as well as computer labs for computer science students.
 Psychology students have their own floor as well for use in tutorials and lectures.

-Originally upon its acquisition from BT, room numbers for the Graham Hills Building used the building code "P" on university timetables (the "P" standing for 'Post Office Building' - reflecting its original use), however following the campus refurbishment of the 2010s, the more logical "GH" code is used instead.
+Originally upon its acquisition from BT, room numbers for the Graham Hills Building used the building code "P" on university timetables (the "P" standing for 'Post Office Building' – reflecting its original use), however following the campus refurbishment of the 2010s, the more logical "GH" code is used instead.